-Parental Mental is an honest forum for parents
+Parental Mental is an honest forum

-to share experiences and feelings while navigating
+for parents to share experiences and feelings

-our own mental health challenges, including mental illness.
+while navigating our own mental health challenges,

 Tell Your Truth, Anonymously.

-A few years ago, at 40, I went through a very difficult time with my (mental) health.
+A few years ago, at age 40, I went through a very difficult time with my (mental) health.

-During my illness and recovery, because writing to myself and to others about my situation and state of mind worked wonders for my healing, I had the goal of establishing a space as a means for open and honest conversation and support.
+During my illness and continual recovery, because writing to myself and to others about my situation and state of mind has worked wonders for my healing, I had the goal of establishing a space as a means for open and honest conversation and support.
 A place for parents to come together through Relatable Solidarity; sharing similar circumstances and finding solutions together.
 A way to alleviate some of the pressure while you’re seeking professional help.

 Parental Mental is free and accessible 24/7.